Anemones

 Floral-epistolary action, 2021.

-Nemer discussed his contribution to the book, as well as flowers as artistic material, in a radio show recorded just before the launch.
+Nemer discussed his contribution to the book, as well as flowers as artistic material, in a radio show recorded at the launch.
 Moderated by Anik Fournier of If I Can’t Dance, the show focuses primarily on Robertson’s research and writing, with contributions from the Rietlanden Women’s Office and Frederique Bergholtz.
-The show can be streamed on the Soundcloud account of Ja Ja Ja Nee Nee Nee
+The show can be streamed on the Soundcloud account of Ja Ja Ja Nee Nee Nee.

-Photos by Temra Pavlovic, Celia Perrin Sidarous, and Nemer
+Photos by Nemer, Temra Pavlovic, Celia Perrin Sidarous